-- The charity has power to do anything which is calculated to further its Object(s) or is conducive or incidental to doing so.
-In particular, the charity has power: - (1) to raise funds.
-In doing so, the charity must not undertake any substantial permanent trading activity and must comply with any relevant statutory regulations;
+The charity has power to do anything which is calculated to further its Object(s) or is conductive or incidental to doing so.
+In particular, the charity has power

-- (2) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (3) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
-In exercising this power, the charity must comply as appropriate with sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006; - (4) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.

-The charity must comply as appropriate with sections 38 and 39 of the Charities Act 1993, as amended by the Charities Act 2006, if it wishes to mortgage land; - (5) to co-operate with the other charities, voluntary bodies and statutory authorities and to exchange information and advice with them; - (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity; - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
-The charity may employ or remunerate a director only to the extent it is permitted to do so by article 6 and provided it complies with the conditions in that article; - (10) to: - (a) deposit or invest funds; - (b) employ a professional fund-manager; and - (c) arrange for the investments or other property of the trustees of a trust are permitted to do by the Trustee Act 2000.
+- (i) To raise funds In doing so, the charity must not undertake any substantial permanent trading activity and must comply with any relevant statutory regulations, - (ii) To buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use, - (iii) To sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
+In exercising this power, the charity must comply as appropriate with sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006, - (iv) To borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
+The charity must comply as appropriate with sections 38 and 39 of the Charities Act 1993, as amended by the Charities Act 2006, if it wishes to mortgage land, - (v) To co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them, - (vi) To establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects, - (vii) To acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity, - (VIII) To set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves, - (ix) To employ and remunerate such staff as are necessary for carrying out the work of the charity.
+The charity may employ or remunerate a director only to the extent it is permitted to do so by article 6 and provided it complies with the conditions in that article,